Merced Bicycle Accident Lawyer

 - Texting or talking while driving

-Aside from driver’s carelessness, bicycle accidents can also occur due to local government’s failure to upkeep roads and bicycle lanes properly.
+Aside from driver's carelessness, bicycle accidents can also occur due to the local government's failure to properly maintain roads and bicycle lanes.
 Some typical examples include:

 - Bumps or cracks on the street or sidewalk